Skip to main content

 1.0 Purpose

 To ensure athletes compete on a level playing surface without the assistance of performance enhancing substances.
-The Anti-Doping Program provides written guidelines to ensure that the testing process is conducted in a standardized and professional manner throughout the Canadian Physique Alliance natural competitions.
+The Anti-Doping Program provides written guidelines to ensure that the testing process is conducted in a standardized and professional manner throughout the Canadian Physique Alliance competitions.
 The policy provides specific details on athlete notification, sample collection, sample analysis, result management, determination of offences and penalties.

 2.0 Policy Details